Late filing guide: what to do if you miss the UK tax deadline

 Recap Screenshot, Coinbase, Binance, Kraken and Uphold connected accounts in Account dashboard

-If you're unsure you can simplify the process with a crypto tax calculator like Recap.
-Our software captures your transactions, automates valuations, tax calculations and generates a detailed tax report with everything you need to file.
+A crypto tax calculator like Recap can simplify the process.
+Recap captures your crypto transactions, applies HMRC’s matching rules, and automates valuations, tax calculations, and generates a detailed tax report with everything you need to file your tax return

 2. File your tax return via the Government Gateway

-The easiest way to file your taxes with HMRC is online - simply sign in to the Government Gateway.
-To make the process quicker, gather everything you will need to hand, including your unique taxpayer reference (UTR).
+The easiest way to file taxes is online through the Government Gateway.
+Before you start, gather everything you need, including your Unique Taxpayer Reference (UTR).

-Carefully fill in your tax return.
-Use your Recap tax report to file your capital gains on form SA108 and any income on SA100.
-For more detail head to our blog, How to file your crypto taxes with HMRC.
+Once signed in you can carefully fill in your tax return online by working your way through the questions in each section.
+Use the figures from your Recap tax report to file crypto capital gains on form SA108 and any income on SA100.
+For detailed guidance head to our blog, how to file your crypto taxes with HMRC.

 3. Pay your tax bill